How Do Foods, Polyphenols, and Prebiotics Increase Akkermansia Naturally

 • microbial migration to the gut

-Chewable microbiome formulas activate in the oral cavity before reaching the gut, promoting a healthier oral–gut axis.
+Chewable microbiome formulas activate in the oral cavity before reaching the gut, which is why some readers also ask about the best time to take Akkermansia as part of a consistent oral–gut support routine.

 More stable oral–gut signaling → better conditions for Akkermansia.